List of world heavyweight boxing champions: Championship recognition

-Public acclamation: 1884 to 1921
+Public acclamation and early official recognition: 1884 to 1921

 World champions were initially recognized by wide public acclamation, with heavyweight champions winning and losing championship recognition solely in the ring.
-Retirements periodically resulted in no one, true champion being recognized, while in other cases new champions were proclaimed only to see a previously recognized champion come out of retirement.
+Retirements periodically resulted in no one true champion being recognized, while in other cases, new champions were proclaimed only to see a previously recognized champion come out of retirement.
 Public interest in boxing resulted in a true champion being determined by means of title claimants facing one another in the ring, with the winner being recognized as world champion.

+During the transition from bare-knuckle boxing to modern gloved boxing (roughly 1888–1892), the tabloid magazine known as the National Police Gazette crowned fighters such as Jake Kilrain and John L. Sullivan, which lent credence to championship reigns.
+Recognition by the Gazette died out by the time Sullivan fought James J. Corbett, as gloved boxing had firmly taken over by then.
+One of the earliest instances of a sanctioning body crowning champions came after the passage of the Frawley Law in 1911, which legalized boxing in New York and established the New York State Athletic Commission (NYSAC), following which Jack Johnson was crowned their first champion.
+The Frawley Law was eventually overturned in 1917 during Jess Willard's reign, ending the first incarnation of the NYSAC and their original title lineages.